averagesecurityguy/Python/Basics.md

 Python, like all scripting languages supports file processing, regular expressions, and string manipulation.
 It also has built-in support for standard data structures such as lists, stacks, queues, and dictionaries.

 Python is unique in modern languages in that it uses whitespace to indicate the beginning and end of code blocks.
 All code indented at the same level is in the same block.
 You can use either spaces or tabs for the indentions but you must be consistent throughout the script.
-The Python style guide (PEP 8) recommends indentig with spaces and using 4 spaces for each indent.
+The python style guide (PEP 8) recommends indenting with spaces and using 4 spaces for each indent.

-Everything in Python is an object including the script itself.
-Python does not require a main main like other languages, it evaluates statements in order starting at the top of the file.
+Everything in python is an object including the script itself.
+Python does not require a main method like other languages, it evaluates statements in order starting at the top of the file.
 Any code that is not indented is considered part of the main method.

-Because Python is interpreted on a statement by statement basis, you will not see syntax errors until a particular statement is evaluated.
+Because python is interpreted on a statement by statement basis, you will not see syntax errors until a particular statement is evaluated.
 This means part of your script may run before the syntax error is found.

 ## Basic Syntax
 For this portion of the video we will be looking at the types.py file.
 To print something to the terminal use the print() method.
 The print method will write the given string to the terminal and then write a newline character.

 ### Numbers and Math
-Python supports arbitrary precision integers and floats.
-It also supports standard mathematical operators.
-Python is not strongly typed so you can use both integers and floats in the same mathematical operation.
+Python supports arbitrary large integers and floats.
+It also supports standard mathematics operators.
+Python is not strongly typed so you can use both integers and floats in the same mathematics operation.
 If one of the operands is a float then the answer will be a float.
 If they are both integers, the answer will be an integer.

 Use the ** operator to do exponentiation.
 Python supports arbitrarily large integers by default.

 ### Strings and Things
 In python a string is denoted with either single quotes or double quotes.
 Unlike other languages python does not make a distinction between single quoted strings and double quoted strings.
-If you need an unescaped string define a raw string using the letter r before the quote.
+If you need an unescaped string, define a raw string using the letter r before the quote.

 Python also supports multiline strings using either a triple single quote or a triple double quote.

 Earlier we said that everyting in python is an object.
-Mathematic operators are just methods on those objects.
-Python defines the + and * operators for strings.
+Mathematics operators are just methods on those objects and Python defines the + and * operators for strings.

 ### Variables
 Variables in python are a bit different.
 Instead of assigning a value to a variable, an object is created and a variable references that object.
 This means multiple variables can reference the same object and the object can be modified by any of the variables that reference it.
 Once all references to an object are deleted or are out of scope, the object will be garbage collected.